 Regular (but not silken) tofu is high in protein and low in FODMAP.
 You can eat 160g or 2/3 of a cup which is enough to anchor your meal.
 Don’t believe what the internet says about tofu…it’s both healthy AND delicious!

-Vegan High FODMAP Proteins in Low FODMAP Servings
+Vegan High FODMAP Legumes in Low FODMAP Servings

 Beans are typically high FODMAP, leaving some people to mistakenly believe that you can’t eat them on a low FODMAP diet.
 YES, you can eat beans on a low FODMAP diet!
 It’s a good thing, because getting all of your protein and fibre in is more challenging without them.